 Traditional pizza in London

-Pizza has taken on all sorts of styles and forms in London, but some people think pizza is best kept simple.
-Some of the best London pizza restaurants are keeping things classic, and if you think that's the best way too then you'll love these restaurants which serve traditional pizza.
+Pizza has taken on all sorts of styles and forms, but some people think pizza is best kept simple.
+Some of the best London pizza restaurants are keeping things classic, and if you think that's the best way too then you'll love these joints serving traditional pizza.